 With the toys that you’re willing to part with, make a donation to a local charity, family member or friend.
 Children can often be happily persuaded to take part in giving away toys once they know where their once-cherished toys are going.
 Knowing that “Cousin Caleb” will be thrilled with these toys can make it easier to say good bye to toys that are no longer used.
 It can also help children to develop a sense of gratitude and well-being for helping others.

 As a rule, broken toys should be discarded right away for safety’s sake.
 You will likely also find an assortment of toys that are missing pieces.
-Go ahead and throw them away, too.
+It may be the right time to repurpose, recycle or discard incomplete items!

 4. Take Turns